Wild Card Series most home runs

 While the sample size is incredibly short, Danny Jansen has shown he’s not afraid of the postseason stage as a member of the Blue Jays.
 In 13 total plate appearances (two series), Jansen is slashing .385/.385/.923 with three extra-base hits (one double, two homers).

 Both homers came during the 2020 AL Wild Card Series.
-Prior to that performance, Jansen hit six homers with a .671 OPS in 43 regular-season games.
+Before that performance, Jansen hit six homers with a .671 OPS in 43 regular-season games.
 That’s how you make the most of an opportunity, folks.

 Royce Lewis: 2 Home Runs